Dražen Petrović: 1985–86 season

 On 5 October 1985, in a Yugoslav First Federal League game against Union Olimpija Ljubljana, Petrović scored 112 points, in Cibona's 158–77 blowout win.
 He scored 67 of the 112 points in the first half of the game.
 During the game, Petrović shot 40/60 from the field, 10/20 from 3-point range, and 22/22 from the free-throw line.
 The 112 points scored was the most points ever scored in a single game in the history of the Yugoslav First Federal League.
 It broke the league's previous single-game scoring record of 74 points, which was set in 1962, by Radivoj Korać.
 Korać achieved that record while playing with OKK Beograd, in a game against Mladost Zagreb.

-The record was achieved under unusual circumstances.
 Olimpija Ljubljana had failed to fulfill their player registration administrative obligations in time for the game.
 Olimpija general manager Radovan Lorbek was reportedly late with submitting a registration letter to the Basketball Federation of Yugoslavia (KSJ) headquarters in Belgrade.
 That rendered their entire men's first team roster ineligible for the Yugoslav First Federal League's regular season opening game, and forced them to instead field players for the game from their youth systems.
-Unfortunately, Olimpija didn't have an under-18 youth squad that season.
-So the club had to go to Zagreb to play the game with even younger players.
-In the end, the team that Olimpija took to Zagreb to play against Cibona, consisted of players in the under-16 and under-17 age groups, which included: Igor Đurović, Matjaž Strmole, Jože Maček, Dag Kralj, Tine Erjavec, Jure Zorčič, Gregor Stražiščar, Andrej Novina, and Tine Merzelj.
+Olimpija didn't have an under-18 youth squad that season so the club went to Zagreb to play the game with younger players. in the under-16 and under-17 age groups, which included: Igor Đurović, Matjaž Strmole, Jože Maček, Dag Kralj, Tine Erjavec, Jure Zorčič, Gregor Stražiščar, Andrej Novina, and Tine Merzelj.

-Cibona, for their part, decided to use a mixed roster for the game, consisting of players from their youth system, plus their senior men's team's twenty-one-year-old young superstar Dražen Petrović, who used the opportunity of playing against the inferior youth squad opposition to shatter Korać's single-game Yugoslav League scoring record of 74 points.
-Petrović ended up with 112 points scored in the game, despite the fact that before the game, he had reportedly announced his intention to exit from the game, once he had surpassed Korać's 74 points record.
-Petrović was one of only five Cibona players to get on the score sheet that day.
-The other four were eighteen-year-old Dražen Anzulović with 16 points, eighteen-year-old Vladimir Rizman with 14 points, nineteen-year-old Ivo Nakić with 12 points, and Ivan Šoštarec with 4 points.
+Cibona, for their part, decided to use a mixed roster for the game, consisting of players from their youth system, plus their senior men's team's twenty-one-year-old Dražen Petrović, who broke Korać's single-game Yugoslav League scoring record of 74 points.
+Petrović scored 112 points in the game; before the game, he had reportedly announced his intention to leave the game once he had surpassed Korać's 74 points record.
+Petrović was one of only five Cibona players to score that day.